anusika/calendar/README.md

 * Delete assigments
 * Switch status of completed or not completed
 * Moves completed assignments to bottom of page (greyed out)
+* option to edit exisiting entry

 # To-do
-* option to edit exisiting entry
 * add comments
+* option to track assigment specific to-dos
+* option to track how much of assigment is completed

 # Pictures!